PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 the existing positive guard; its sort and following indexed binary-convergence boundary remain fixed.

+Indexed binary-layout convergence already aggregates the complete broadcast, stale-Transpose, and static-shape mutation counts for up to three rounds and stops after a stable round.
+Its fallback caller requires no additional reconciliation; characterization requires only retaining that complete result before the unchanged terminal sort and layout validation.

 Dynamic Squeeze runtime-shape plumbing no longer rebuilds the lowerer's operator list.
 The established matcher still converts each eligible Squeeze to the same Reshape and records its `SHAPE`/`GATHER` prefix.
 After all direct